Zhou Zhiruo

-Zhou Zhiruo (周芷若 (Zhōu Zhǐruò)) is one of the two female lead characters in the wuxia novel The Heaven Sword and Dragon Saber by Jin Yong.
+Zhou Zhiruo is one of the two female lead characters in the wuxia novel The Heaven Sword and Dragon Saber by Jin Yong.
 Jin Yong describes Zhou Zhiruo's physical appearance as "beautiful, pure and free of worldly traits".

-Role in the novel
+Fictional character biography

 Zhou Zhiruo is the daughter of a boatman from the Han River.
 Her name "Zhiruo" is derived from her birthplace, Zhijiang.
 Her mother died when she was very young.
-When she was 10, her father was killed by Yuan soldiers but she was saved by Zhang Sanfeng.
+When she was 10, her father was killed by soldiers but she was saved by Zhang Sanfeng.
 She meets the young Zhang Wuji, who was travelling with Zhang Sanfeng, and they develop a friendship.
 Zhang Wuji leaves them later and follows Chang Yuchun to Butterfly Valley to seek treatment from Hu Qingniu.
-Zhang Sanfeng brings Zhou Zhiruo back to Wudang and recommends her to join the Emei School.
-She becomes an apprentice of Abbess Miejue, the leader of Emei.
+Zhang Sanfeng brings Zhou Zhiruo back to the Wudang Sect and later recommends her to join the Emei Sect.
+She becomes an apprentice of Miejue, the Emei Sect's leader.

 Zhou Zhiruo meets Zhang Wuji several years later and falls in love with him.
-However, Miejue hates Zhang Wuji because of his affiliation with the "evil" Ming Cult.
+However, Miejue hates Zhang Wuji because of his affiliation with the "unorthodox" Ming Cult.
 She forces Zhou Zhiruo to swear that she must not marry Zhang Wuji or have any romantic feelings for him.
 The oath is as follows:

-I, Zhou Zhiruo, hereby swear to Heaven, that if I have any romantic feelings for the Demonic Cult's leader Zhang Wuji or if I marry him, my late parents' souls will not be at peace; my teacher Abbess Miejue will become a vengeful ghost after death and haunt me day and night, and should I have any offspring with Zhang Wuji, the males will become slaves while females will become prostitutes in every generation.
+"I, Zhou Zhiruo, hereby swear to Heaven, that if I have any romantic feelings for the Demonic Cult's leader Zhang Wuji or if I marry him, my late parents' souls will not be at peace; my teacher Abbess Miejue will become a vengeful ghost after death and haunt me day and night, and should I have any offspring with Zhang Wuji, the males will become slaves while females will become prostitutes in every generation."

-Miejue names Zhou Zhiruo the new leader of Emei and tells her the secret behind the Heaven Reliant Sword and the Dragon Slaying Saber.
+Miejue names Zhou Zhiruo the new leader of Emei and tells her the secret behind the Heaven-Reliant Sword and the Dragon-Slaying Saber.
 She tells Zhou Zhiruo to extract the martial arts manuals and the Book of Wumu concealed in the weapons' blades and master those skills, and use them to glorify Emei.
 Zhou Zhiruo is unwilling to harm Zhang Wuji, but is bound by her oath to do so.
 On Divine Serpent Island, she steals the weapons and breaks them by clashing them together, obtaining the secret items hidden inside.
 She murders Yin Li and frames Zhao Min for the deed.